SEL-Columbia/dristhi-site/README.md

 $ bower install
 ```

-> NOTE: if you get timeout errors from the above command, you will need to have got replace git:// urls with http:// by running
+> NOTE: if you get timeout errors from the above command, you will need to have git replace git:// urls with https:// by running

 ```
 $ git config --global url."https://".insteadOf git://